noah-guillory/resume.md/resume.md

 09/2021 - Present | Remote, US

-- Designed and built serverless web application using AWS Lambda and ReactJS for Professional Services consultants to conduct their customer engagements with a higher bar of security.
+- Designed and built a serverless web application using AWS Lambda and ReactJS for Professional Services consultants to conduct customer engagements with a higher security bar.
-- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring all infrastructure changes were well tested and modeled.
+- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring all infrastructure changes were well-tested and modeled.
 - Created a baseline monitoring process for our organization, standardizing how we create operational and business dashboards.
 - Performed on-call duties, providing operational support for our team's applications and responding to customer issues.

-**Technologies used:** AWS Lambda, DynamoDB, SQS, EventBridge, CloudWatch, TypeScript, AWS Cloud Devlopment Kit, ReactJS, NestJS
+**Technologies used:** AWS Lambda, DynamoDB, SQS, EventBridge, CloudWatch, TypeScript, AWS Cloud Development Kit, ReactJS, NestJS

 ### Software Engineer II, Storable

 04/2020 - 09/2021 | Remote, US

-- Developed features for E-Commerce applications to assist customers in finding storage units facilities which best suited their needs, improving customer conversions by 15%.
+- Developed features for E-Commerce applications to assist customers in finding storage unit facilities that best suited their needs, improving customer conversions by 15%.
-- Onboarded third-party codebase into the company's build infrastructure, setting up CI/CD pipelines while ensuring company quality standards were met.
+- Onboarded third-party codebase into the company's build infrastructure, setting up CI/CD pipelines meeting the company quality standards.
-- Created new data-syncing mechanism for the website builder application, decreasing the amount of operational load by 50% and increasing the the speed of data sync by 30%.
+- Created a new data-syncing mechanism for the website builder application, decreasing the operational load by 50% and increasing the speed of data sync by 30%.

 **Technologies used:** JavaScript, Docker, MongoDB, PostgreSQL, ReactJS, NodeJS, AngularJS, Jenkins, AWS, Heroku